repldex/Repldex/CONTRIBUTING.md

 2. Navigate to the directory in your terminal and run `npm i` to install the necessary packages.
 3. Create your Discord bot at the [Discord Developer Portal applications page](https://discord.com/developers/applications).
 4. Create a MongoDB database.
 (Tip: use [Atlas](https://www.mongodb.com/atlas/database) for a free database).
-5. Rename the [.env.example](.env.example) file to `.env` and fill in the fields.
-6. Rename the [config.example](config.example) file to `config.json` and fill in the fields.
+5. Rename the [config.example](config.example) file to `config.json` and fill in the fields.
-7. Run `npm run dev` to open your server at `http://localhost:3000`.
+6. Run `npm run dev` to open your server at `http://localhost:3000`.
 This will automatically update as you change your code so you don't need to rerun the command.
-8. Make your changes, you can look at the [file structure overview](#file-structure) if you're not sure where you should be.
+7. Make your changes, you can look at the [file structure overview](#file-structure) if you're not sure where you should be.
-9. Once you're satisfied with your changes, create a commit and make a [pull request](https://github.com/repldex/Repldex/pulls).
+8. Once you're satisfied with your changes, create a commit and make a [pull request](https://github.com/repldex/Repldex/pulls).

 ## File structure